APY Gallery

 In.cube8r Gallery and Emporium, Ground Floor / Shop 12, Melbourne Central Shopping CentreCorner Elizabeth & Little Lonsdale Streets, Melbourne VIC 3000, www.incube8r.com.au

 Designed by renowned architects Fender Katsalidis, the gallery itself is a work of art, with its sleek and innovative architecture.
-Visitors can meander through thought-provoking exhibitions, featuring works by both established and emerging artists, and bask in the dynamic atmosphere of this cultural gem.
+Visitors can meander through thought-provoking exhibitions, featuring works by both established and emerging artists.

 Open Wednesday to Sunday, entry is free.